 How can I help my insomnia?

-- Going to bed and waking up at the same time each day (even on weekends) is key.
-Your body will fall in line if you stick to the schedule.
+- Going to bed and waking up at the same time each day is key.

 What is hypersomnia?